microsoft/Office365APIEditor/README.md

 You can use OAuth or Basic authentication as authentication mechanisms.
 (Only outlook.office365.com endpoint supports Basic authentication)

-You can display items in your mailbox which hosted by Exchange Online or Outlook.com.
+You can display items in your mailbox which are hosted by Exchange Online or Outlook.com.

 ## Prerequisites

 You need the following to work with Office365APIEditor:
-- A subscription of Office 365 and a user account, or a Microsoft Account.
+- A subscription to Office 365 and an user account, or a Microsoft Account.
-- Version of the .NET Framework starting with the .NET Framework 4.5.
+- Version of the .NET Framework.
+Minimal requirement is .NET Framework 4.5.

 And you need the following to use OAuth with V1 endpoint.
-You can test the App Only Token as well.
+You can also use the App Only Token.

-- A subscriotion of Microsoft Azure which manages Azure Active Directory of your Office 365 tennant.
+- A subscriotion to Microsoft Azure which manages Azure Active Directory of your Office 365 tennant.
-- An application which was registered in Azure Active Directory ('Web Application' of 'Native Application').
+- An application which was registered in Azure Active Directory ('Web Application' or 'Native Application').

 You need the following to use OAuth with V2 endpoint.